SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/09-Kaggle_Supervised_Learning.md

 keypoints:
 - "Kaggle"
 ---
-# 9. Kaggle online competition
+# 9. Kaggle online competition: Supervised Learning

 This is a perfect competition for data science students who have completed an online course in machine learning and are looking to expand their skill set before trying a featured competition.